jenkinsci/electricflow-plugin/README.md

     can specify 1.0 or 1.0-$BUILD\_TAG that is based on Jenkins environment variable

--   CloudBees Flow Repository Name: Name of the CloudBees Flow Repository
+-   CloudBees CD Repository Name: Name of the CloudBees CD Repository

 ![](docs/images/PublishArtifact.png)